kmatyaszek/kmatyaszek.github.io/_posts/2018-08-22-extended-wpftoolkit-propertygrid-copybutton.md

 }
 ~~~

 In this example, I create sample class Customer.
-As you can see below property Id is read-only and others properties can be edited in PropertyGrid.
+As you can see below property Id is read-only and others properties can be edited in `PropertyGrid`.
 Copy functionality works for both types of property read-only and not read-only.

 ~~~ csharp
 public class Customer